floneum/floneum-site/doc_src/en/index.md

 ![Demo Screenshot](https://github.com/Demonthos/floneum/assets/66571940/c60d621d-72b9-423c-b1d5-57cdb737e449)

+## Installation

+Before you get started using Floneum, make sure to [download it from the releases page](https://github.com/floneum/floneum/releases/tag/v0.2.0).

 ## Features

 - Visual interface: You can use Floneum without any knowledge of programming.
 The visual graph editor makes it easy to combine community made plugins with local AI models